 Artist Statement

-The piece is not only the object.
-The piece is the exchange.
+The work is not only object.
+It is exchange.

 Biography